AGlenn357/Quiz-2/README.md

 # AERSP425

-A simple repo to show the ability to push a change to GitHub.
+A simple repo to show the ability to push a change to GitHub

 Andrew Glenn